 In 2021, the Executive Officer shall divide evenly between the two new Reserve tiers the allowances allocated pursuant to section 95871(a), less the allowances allocated pursuant to section 95913(h)(1)(D), as well as the remaining two-thirds of the allowances allocated pursuant to section 95870(a).

+In 2026, the Executive Officer shall transfer the allowances identified in Table 8-3 to the first Reserve Tier.

 Disposition of Allowances Unsold at Auction for More than 24 Months.

 Through December 31, 2020, all allowances transferred to the Reserve pursuant to section 95911(g) shall be transferred evenly to each of the three tiers of the Reserve.